 The paint shop at the Porsche Factory Leipzig is one of the most advanced paint shop facilities in the world.
 Here bodies are subjected to a multi-stage paint process which produces an immaculate paint surface.
-Ultimately, all four coats of paint make a total layer of approx. 0.13 millimeters, which is only slightly thicker than a human hair.
 Furthermore, the paint shop offers a range of colors that are usually only found in manufacturing.
 In addition to the 16 standard colors, the body may also be dressed into any conceivable individual color.

 In the paint shop, Porsche sets both technical and ecological standards.